 In partnership with the Open Source Geospatial Foundation (OSGeo) and University of Minnesota, Twin Cities (USpatial), SharedGeo was pleased to be able help organize the Minneapolis OSGeo Community Sprint, which was held May 14-17, 2019, at the University of Minnesota.
 Developed under the guidance of Steve Lime, Kari Guerts and Howard Butler, the event brought together 40 open source programmers from around the world for four days of collaboration and code improvement of OSGeo projects.
 Although participants were expected to pay for travel and lodging, meals and entertainments were covered by sponsorship donations from 13 organizations.
 Prudent money management by the event leads also meant that over $3,000 was sent on to OSGeo for support of the 2020 Community Sprint in Athens, Greece.
 From all reports, the event was highly successful in terms of software improvement and creation of collaborative connections.

-Working in close partnership with Atlanta based geospatial firm Team Spatial, SharedGeo has been integral to implementation of a comprehensive emergency response trail marking system covering 100’s of miles of urban recreational trails in Cobb County, Georgia.
+Working in close partnership with Atlanta based geospatial firm Team Spatial, SharedGeo has been integral to implementing a comprehensive emergency response trail marking system covering 100’s of miles of urban recreational trails in Cobb County, Georgia.
 The combination of SharedGeo’s Emergency Location Marker (ELM) system and Team Spatial’s efforts to enhance location information available in E911 dispatch and responder mobile data terminals has led to the county being recognized for innovation and improved trail safety.
 The items below provide expanded details of this story:

 In its annual review of most read stories during the past year, the Geospatial Information & Technology Association announced on December 28, 2018 that an article featuring efforts of SharedGeo Technical Director Bob Basques at the City of St. Paul, Minnesota was one of its top 10 for the past year.
 The story entitled Open Source Viewer Sharing All City’s Geospatial Data Can Run on Raspberry Pi was published in the well-known geospatial blog Between the Poles, and sequentially picked up by GITA News Hub on March 22 with the following lead in: